Find Affordable College Courses

 $9,541 Average Tuition & Fees

-You’ll join some of the best and brightest minds around you if you attend The University of Texas Rio Grande Valley.
-The school came in at #5 on this year’s Best Value Computer Engineering Schools in Texas list.
-Located in the city of Edinburg, UT Rio Grande Valley is a public school with a very large student population.
+The excellent programs at The University of Texas Rio Grande Valley helped the school earn the #5 place on this year’s ranking of the best computer engineering schools in Texas.
+Located in the city of Edinburg, UT Rio Grande Valley is a public college with a fairly large student population.

 In-state tuition fees for undergraduate students at UT Rio Grande Valley are $9,541 per year.
 The average amount in student loans that CE majors at UT Rio Grande Valley take out is $12,715.